gsehwal/vuepress-toc/docs/welcome.md

 ```bash
 npx vuepress dev docs
 ```

-Calling npx <command> when <command> isn’t already in your $PATH will automatically install a package with that name from the npm registry for you, and invoke it.
+Calling npx when isn't already in your $PATH will automatically install a package with that name from the npm registry for you and invoke it.

 ``Switch to your browser and go to this URL: http://localhost:8080/``

 You can see the Hello World.
 Here # means h1 tag equivalent to **HTML**.
 It is simple Markdown syntax.
 You can add the scripts to **package.json** file.

 ```bash
 {
   "scripts": {